DreamEcho100/lognmaze/A To Do List.md

   - Adding some styles to the profile page when there is no profile picture or a cover photo. [x]

+  - Adding a loading and disable textarea when loading the content news in update news modal. [x]

 - Refactoring UserContext to use useReducer. [x]

 - Adding an alt to an image article in (sql table, concerning routes, UI, ...). [x]